List of In Another World with My Smartphone characters: Regulus Empire

-A loyal and kind-hearted second-born daughter of the Rillettes House, and a knight of the Regulus Empire.
-She prefers to be called by her nickname Carol (キャロル, Kyaroru).
+The loyal and kind-hearted second-born daughter of the Rillettes House, and a knight of the Regulus Empire.
+She prefers to be called by her nickname, Carol (キャロル, Kyaroru).
 She is also Renne's maternal aunt, but she detests being called "aunt", so Renne calls her "sis" instead.
-She is a descendant of Kir Rillettes a member of the Twelve Blades of the Empire which were the loyal retaining knights who helped the first emperor found the country.
-Ever since her rebellious free spirited older sister Stephanie (or Steph) ran away from home after having an argument with their strict father she sadly misses her dearly, even when Touya informed her about Steph's fate but she was happy to hear that she has a niece named Renne.
+She is a descendant of Kir Rillettes, a member of the Twelve Blades of the Empire, who were the loyal retaining knights who helped the first emperor found the country.
+Ever since her rebellious, free-spirited older sister Stephanie (or Steph) ran away from home after an argument with their strict father, she has missed her dearly, but she was happy to hear that she has a niece named Renne.
 When the House of Rillettes is on a brink of declined over a lack of great deeds for years, Carol has been devoting her life to restore the family's reputation.
-Thanks to Touya who saved her life from the evil soldiers, she has performed great deeds in stopping the coup and secured the family household, even though Carol can have such hot blooded temper when she doesn't think things through very often such as attacking Touya assuming he's the enemy despite the fact that Touya saved her life and stop her from attacking an evil soldier who was attemptting to kill Lucia.
+Thanks to Touya who saved her life from the evil soldiers, she has performed great deeds in stopping the coup and secured the family household.
 Like her ancestors and her only niece Renne, Carol has the affinity of wind magic.
-She knew very well that Renne is happy living with Touya and everyone else who cares for her niece.
-She gladly accepts Renne's choice and remind her that she also had another family in Regulus Empire.
-Despite being single and never been able to start her own family like her dearest deceased sister, which worries her mother Mary Rilettes, she was happy and proud enough to have such a good dependable niece like Renne as she is kindly complimenting her surrogate sister's beauty and impressive lifestyle, which surprised her.
 Carol also mentored Lucia with combat skills of twin blades.
+She also formed good friendship with Rebecca due to mutual ties with Touya and his brides.
+Despite being single and never married which worries her mother, She was proud and happy enough to earned Renne's confidence about her aunt's lifestyle and hopes of finding the right man to merry.